 Subrecipient shall be responsible for documenting all layoff information on the Benton-Franklin Dislocated Worker Layoff Profile form provided by the BFWDC.
-Documentation shall include the business name, location, date, number of workers affected, if the layoff is temporary or permanent, the business or industry represented, and other information that may be of value.
-Subrecipient shall email the Layoff Profile to the Benton-Franklin Workforce Development Council (BFWDC) on the 10th of the month following the reporting month.
+Documentation shall include the business name, location, date, number of workers affected if the layoff is temporary or permanent, the business or industry represented, and other valuable information.
+The Subrecipient shall email the Layoff Profile to the Benton-Franklin Workforce Development Council (BFWDC) on the 10th of the month following the reporting month.